-asphalt roofing quickly loses value and is a poor investment over the long-term.
+asphalt roofing loses value quickly and is a poor long-term investment.

 While metal shingle technology and design options have advanced over the past decade, asphalt roof shingle quality has fallen due to the reduction of the oil (asphalt) content that roofing manufacturers are using.
 To save money, these companies replace petroleum products with fillers and binders.
 Simply stated, the lower the asphalt content, the poorer the quality of the shingles.
 Modern day asphalt shingles are susceptible to premature deterioration and may often cup, curl, and shed granules in as little as a year after installation.
 You won’t experience that with the permanent nature of metal shingles.